 - IT admins or developers can optionally optimize the offline capabilities of workspaces by using the Business logic extensibility framework.
 Because data continues to be processed while a device is offline, your mobile scenarios remain rich and fluid, even if devices don’t have constant network connectivity.

-Integration and data entities
+Data management and data entities

 Data from Finance and Operations can easily be integrated with Microsoft and non-Microsoft data sources using the common data service, Power Apps, and Power BI.
 For more information, see Data entities.